 EDC service used

-EDC customers can take advantage of our deep understanding of Canadian capabilities and specific needs of major international buyers through EDC’s connections program.
-Through this program, Canadian companies are connected with international buyers through formal matchmaking events and other introductions.
+EDC customers can take advantage of our deep understanding of Canadian capabilities and specific needs of major international buyers through the EDC Business Connection Program.
+Through this program, Canadian companies are “connected” with international buyers through formal matchmaking events and other introductions.

 EDC service used